 Sugar Cream Pie is filled with a gloriously thick, creamy, vanilla custard, sprinkled with a dusting of cinnamon, and made with a handful of simple ingredients and easy steps.

-There are many ways to make Sugar Cream Pie recipe, but this is the absolute best, no-fail version!
+There are many ways to make an old fashioned Sugar Cream Pie recipe, but this is the absolute best, no-fail version!

-The name of the pie is Sugar Cream Pie.
+Just ponder the name of this pie recipe.
 Are you kidding me?!
-How can this recipe not be the best thing you ever ate based on the TITLE ALONE.
+How can this not be the best thing you ever ate based on the TITLE ALONE.

 This recipe falls handedly in the simpler-is-better category.
 There’s not much too it, but sweet baby Jesus, is it good.
 You know why it’s so good?
 Because there’s sugar, and cream, and pie.
 Duh.